Bridlington: Climate

-The climate is temperate with warm summers and cool, wet winters.
+The climate is temperate with warm summers and cool, wet winters, much like the rest of the east-northeast of England.
 The hottest months are from June to September, with temperatures reaching an average high of 20 C and falling to 13 C at night.
 The average daytime temperatures in winter are 8 C in the day and 2 C at night.